 Pest resistance: free of serious pests and diseases

-Although growth rate is rapid and wood is soft, gumbo-limbo trees have great resistance to strong winds, drought, and neglect.
-Drought avoidance is accomplished by leaf drop and growth is often best in drier locations not receiving irrigation.
-The inconspicuous flowers are followed by red, three-sided berries which split into three sections at maturity to reveal a 1/4-inch triangular red seed.
+Although growth rate is rapid and wood is soft, gumbo limbo trees have great resistance to strong winds, drought, and neglect.
+Drought avoidance is accomplished by leaf drop, and growth is often best in drier locations not receiving irrigation.
+The inconspicuous flowers are followed by red, three-sided berries that split into three sections at maturity to reveal a 1/4-inch triangular red seed.
 The fruit takes a year to ripen and matures in early summer.

-Gumbo-limbo grows in full sun or partial shade on a wide range of well-drained soils.
-Tolerant of moderate amounts of salt spray, gumbo-limbo adapts to alkaline or poor, deep white sands but will also grow quickly on more fertile soil.
-Once established, gumbo-limbo requires little attention other than occasional pruning to remove lower branches which may droop close to the ground.
+Gumbo limbo grows in full sun or partial shade on a wide range of well drained soils.
+Tolerant of moderate amounts of salt spray, gumbo limbo adapts to alkaline or poor, deep white sands but will also grow quickly on more fertile soil.
+Once established, gumbo limbo requires little attention other than occasional pruning to remove lower branches that may droop close to the ground.

 No pests or diseases are of major concern.
 Occasionally caterpillars will chew the leaves, but rarely damage enough to warrant control.

-This document is ENH263, one of a series of the Environmental Horticulture Department, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+1. This document is ENH263, one of a series of the Environmental Horticulture Department, UF/IFAS Extension.
 Original publication date November 1993.
-Revised December 2006.
-Visit the EDIS Web Site at http://edis.ifas.ufl.edu.
+Revised December 2018.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.